tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 Notice the "owner" and "tableAuthor" fields in the previous download.
 These refer to user accounts in Socrata.
 If I use just these columns, I now have a dataset of users.
-I didn't use SQL, but if I had, the query would have been this.
+I didn't use SQL, but if I had, the query would have been sort of like this.

     SELECT * FROM (
       SELECT